Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and Policymaking: Introduction

 \section{Introduction}

-In his influential ``Humane Representation of Thought'', Bret Victor (2014) explores digital media's unique ability to ``respond'' to the user, detailing how interactivity enables new ways of reasoning to unlock thoughts we ``couldn't think'' before.
-This paper explores one such visualization application of these powerful design techniques: the open source \href{https://global-plastics-tool.org}{global-plastics-tool.org}.
-Constructed by this article's cross-disciplinary research team, this public web application seeks to extend the reach of mathematical modeling by offering iterative simulation of policy scenario effects, attempting to improve usability of scientific insights for negotiators and stakeholders engaging in the development of a ``once-in-a-lifetime'' global treaty: the United Nation's ``International Legally Binding Instrument on Plastic Pollution, Including in the Marine Environment'' (Legaspi, 2023; UNEP, 2022, 2023b).
-However, during this decision support tool's journey into global negotiation, its designers encounter three central challenges:
+In his influential ``Humane Representation of Thought'' presentation, Bret Victor {[}79{]} explores how interactivity enables new ways of reasoning to unlock thoughts we ``couldn't think'' before.
+This paper explores one such application of these ideas: the open source \href{https://global-plastics-tool.org}{global-plastics-tool.org}.
+Constructed by this article's cross-disciplinary research team as a complement to our traditional academic publication {[}57{]}, this decision support tool seeks to facilitate iterative policy exploration beyond the capabilities of a static paper.
+Specifically, we look to game design in crafting this interactivity, attempting to improve usability of our scientific insights for negotiators and stakeholders engaging in the development of the United Nations' ``International Legally Binding Instrument on Plastic Pollution, Including in the Marine Environment'' {[}73{]}.